Actindo-AG/Documentation/Adyen/Overview/00_Overview.md

 # Overview

-In this part of the Adyen documentation, you will find the following chapters:
+In this part of the Adyen&trade; documentation, you will find the following chapters:

 - [General information](01_General.md)
    - [Benefits](01_General.md#benefits)